-New England Primate Conservancy is a conservation organization that is committed to leaving a legacy of hope and tools to build a better tomorrow for all the Earth's citizens.
+New England Primate Conservancy is a conservation and animal protection organization that is committed to leaving a legacy of hope and tools to build a better tomorrow for all the Earth's citizens.
 Education is the heart of animal protection.
 70% of our primate cousins are threatened by extinction.
 All are threatened by human activities.
 If they are at risk, so too is every other species that share their environment.
 Saving one species saves many.

 If you are a creative individual with learning activity development experience plus a passion for conservation and wildlife protection, this opportunity may be for you.

 Familiarity with primatology, anthropology, conservation-related issues, earth sciences, environmental protection, or primate-related subject matter would be beneficial.
+Understanding of STEM or STEAM standards-all the better.

 This volunteer position can be accomplished from your home, with email and phone correspondence with the Education Team Director.
+You must have internet and email access.
+NEPC will provide access to appropriate apps.

 No additional volunteer opportunities at this time.